-We are Phoenix Association and we are a registered French charity that exists with the sole aim of dealing with the sad plight of the ever-increasing number of animals in need in and around the Dordogne.
+We are Phoenix Association and we are a registered French charity that exists with the sole aim of dealing with the sad plight of the ever-increasing number of animals in need in the South West of France.

 We take in abused and abandoned animals, nurturing them in our voluntary network of foster homes and then placing them in loving, permanent homes.
 We work with maximum care and attention with a small number of animals at a time.